Mouth breathing: Effects on your oral and overall health, symptoms, causes, and treatment options

 How do I know if I am a mouth breather?

-- Dental problems such as tooth decay and gum disease
+8. Dental problems such as cavities and gum disease.

-- Changes in facial structure and growth, especially in children.
+10. Changes in posture, facial structure and growth.

-- Physical examination: Your healthcare provider will examine your nose, mouth, and throat for any anatomical abnormalities (enlarged tonsils or adenoids) that may be causing mouth breathing.
-He may also check your breathing while you are lying down, sitting up, and during physical activity.
+• Physical examination: Your healthcare provider will examine your nose, mouth, and throat for any anatomical abnormalities (enlarged tonsils or adenoids) that may be causing mouth breathing.
+They may also check your breathing in different positions.

 What can cause mouth breathing?